olaroos/deepnetnotes/logbook.md

 Testing the make_parentbatch() function with real data and rewrote the generators for my DataLoader() function.
 Generators can loop through other generators, why didn't I think about that before.

 I moved the batch_strings() function inside the make_parentbatch() function because they take the same input-parameters (don't want errors because I for some reason put different parameter-values into them), they depend on eachother temporarily  and because I mixed up the batchsize and sequencelength variables inside the functions and had a hard time finding the errors.

+**7 July 2019**

+I got batch-training working finally.
+Protip, don't load data onto the graphics-card until you want to do training.
+I ran out of 11 Gb memory when I tried to preprocess 15000 trump tweets.
+Now I make the tensors cuda right before I do forward-pass.

+bugg_1: found out that my make_parentbatch() function sometimes creates batches that consists solely of padded elements.
+My guess is that this is an error in the pad() function but I didn't look into it yet.

+I started adding more layers to the RNN to see if it makes a difference.
+Adding an extra layer doing short training didn't improve validation accuracy but I didn't put a non-linear function between the layers yet which I believe will make a difference.

+Creating DataLoaders really makes the training easier to manage.
+I deleted three big clumpsy functions.

+I installed the nbextensions_configurator package through conda but couldn't find any extensions to choose from in the graphical interface.
+I remember I added it to a previous jupyter build but this time it didn't function as before.
+It's not a biggie, I will probably look into it again in the future.
+Code folding is something I miss in jupyter and it would be nice to tweak the boring interface.